-ii) An Individual Internet user who is primarily concerned with the public-interest aspects of domain name policy, and is not represented in ICANN through membership in another Supporting Organization or GNSO Stakeholder Group;
+2. An individual Internet user who is primarily concerned with the noncommercial aspects of domain name policy, and is not represented in ICANN through membership in another Supporting Organization, Constituency or GNSO Stakeholder Group;

+An Individual Internet User who is primarily concerned with the noncommercial aspects of domain name policy, and is not represented in ICANN personally or by his or her employer through membership in another Supporting Organisation or GNSO Stakeholder Group

-iii) An Individual who is employed by or a member of a large noncommercial organization (universities, colleges, large NGOs) and it is too complicated or the Individual lacks the standing to get his/her organization to join on an organizational basis.
+An Individual internet user who is employed by, or a member of, a large noncommercial organization (universities, colleges, large NGOs) and it is too complicated or the individual lacks the standing to get his/her organization to join on an organizational basis.

 IV.
 Executive Committee